-Minimalist line drawing of two monstera leaves connected by a single line, symbolising organic structure and intentional design in haircutting at Tom Zappala Haircutting
+Minimalist line drawing of a continuous looping line, representing flow, balance, and structural continuity over time in haircutting at Tom Zappala Haircutting

 Shapes—Structure Over Styling